-This strawberry blueberry smoothie bowl takes less than 5 mins to whip up.
-Which makes it one of my go to quick eats after a looooooooooong day.
-I love nothing more than curling up in a little corner, grabbing a book and tucking right in as I loose myself in the magical world of fiction.
+I love nothing more than curling up in a little corner, grabbing a book and tucking right in as I lose myself in the magical world of fiction… with a strawberry blueberry smoothie by my side, of course.

 This strawberry blueberry smoothie has